 The Internal Struggle

-The major problem with diplomacy is the ability of each country to sell caring about the world, vulnerability and effort, to its own people and against those that would try to usurp them internally using “us first” and “winning” type language.
+It is often not the external part of diplomacy that is the hardest but the internal struggle.
+The ability of each country to sell caring about the world, vulnerability and effort, to its own people and against those that would try to usurp them internally using “us first” and “winning” type language.
 The art of diplomacy, having frank discussions and maintaining respect is an art that is somewhat well understood, but can fall apart from internal pressure.

 Value Diplomacy or Tribal (Us vs Them)?